Literature / Star Wars: Crucible

 - Screw This, I'm Outta Here!: Raine and Gev, after the Jedi invade the base (and the Qrephs betray them).

-- Violence is the Only Option: This trope appears.
+- Violence Is the Only Option: This trope appears.
 Then again, it's Star Wars, where very little is resolved without resorting to violence.

-- With Great Power Comes Great Insanity: Accepting the offers of the Force spirits inside the Mortis Monolith can turn normal people into powerful and thoroughly insane Force users.
+- With Great Power Comes Great Insanity: Accepting the offers of the Force spirits inside the Monolith can turn normal people into powerful and thoroughly insane Force users.